Receive messages

 and not by receive(msg: Slice)

 , because the former occurs before the latter in the above list.
-Similarly, a message with specific comment "message"
+Similarly, a message with the specific comment "message"

 gets processed by receive("message")